“`html

 - 1 tsp granulated sugar

-- 3/4 tsp salt (fine sea salt preferred)
+- 3/4 tsp salt (we use fine sea salt)

-- 1/2 cup unsalted butter, cold (8 Tbsp = 1/2 cup, diced into 1/2-inch cubes)
+- 1/2 cup unsalted butter, cold (8 Tbsp = 1/2 cup), diced into 1/2-inch cubes

-- 1/2 Tbsp melted butter (for brushing the baked biscuits)
+- 1/2 Tbsp melted butter, for brushing the baked biscuits

 Ingredient Spotlight